Southern Railway 4501: 1990s

-After Norfolk Southern ended their steam program in late 1994, No. 4501 remained at the TVRM.
-Beginning in October 1995, when its repairs were completed, it solely hauled the museum's excursion trains through north Georgia on the Chattooga and Chickamauga Railway shortline.
-In October 1996, the locomotive was repainted back to its original freight black livery for the TVRM's 35th anniversary.
+No. 4501 remained at the TVRM while the NS steam program ended, and its bearing repairs were subsequently completed, while its smokestack and petticoat pipe were replaced.
+On October 7, 1995, No. 4501 returned to service and began to haul the museum's excursion trains to Summerville, Georgia through the Northwest Georgia mountains on the Chattooga and Chickamauga Railway shortline.
+In October 1996, the locomotive was repainted back to its original freight black livery for TVRM's 35th anniversary.
+It continued to operate until its last runs on September 19 and 20, 1998, due to the expiration of its boiler flue time on September 30 that year.

-It continued to operate until it was removed from service on September 20, 1998, due to the expiration of its boiler ticket.
-The TVRM quickly determined that No. 4501 required a thorough rebuild to obtain a new boiler ticket, and at the time, the museum did not have sufficient funding.
-No. 4501 was then retired while the museum concentrated their efforts and investment on rebuilding SOU 2-8-0 No. 630.
-Another locomotive, ex-U.S. Army 2-8-0 No. 610, subsequently covered the TVRM's excursion schedules.
+During inspection, No. 4501's foundation ring was worn out with the backhead cracked and bearing issues causing the driving boxes to overheat.
+TVRM quickly determined that the locomotive would need a thorough rebuild to obtain a new boiler flue time, and at the time, they did not have sufficient funding.
+By 1999, No. 4501 was under semi-retirement while the museum concentrated their efforts and investment on rebuilding No. 630, which was recently donated by NS.
+Another locomotive, TVRM's other 2-8-0, ex-U.S. Army No. 610 subsequently covered the museum's excursion schedules.